Epicodus-Curriculum/career-services-full-stack/3_how_to_whiteboard.md

 This lesson will cover a basic approach to whiteboarding.
-A techical interview can come in many forms and there is no one-size-fits-all approach.
+A technical interview can come in many forms and there is no one-size-fits-all approach.
 However, the following approach will serve you well in traditional whiteboard sessions where one or more interviewers are evaluating your ability to write code.

 ## How and Why Do Companies Conduct Technical Interviews?